 Do you need insurance to register your car in a new state?

 Yes.
 Most states require proof of insurance before you can register your vehicle.
-Each state DMV has different rules and regulations, so you’ll want to see what the rules are in your state.
+Each state DMV has different rules and regulations, so you’ll want to check the rules in your state.

 How do you update your address if you’re moving?